Leaf-Agriculture/docs/docs/Link_provider_connection.md

 ### React

-To add this Leaf widget in an React application, you can use the `@withleaf/leaf-link-react` library, which is a JavaScript library that provides all Leaf UI Widgets.
+To add this Leaf widget in a React application, you can use the `@withleaf/leaf-link-react` library, which is a JavaScript library that provides all Leaf UI Widgets.
 Here are the general steps to get started:

 1. Install the @withleaf/leaf-link-react package using `npm`: